dmitriiweb/news-scraper-mcp/README.md

 # Article Scraper MCP

-A Model Context Protocol (MCP) server that fetches news article data from URLs using newspaper3k.
+A Model Context Protocol (MCP) server that fetches article data from URLs using newspaper3k.

 ## Features